Generic linear systems for projective CR manifolds: Introduction

-Approximately holomorphic geometry can be applied to compact 2-calibrated manifolds to obtain ``generic'' approximately holomorphic maps to complex projective spaces \cite{Ma04}.
-Interesting applications only involve the study of (pseudo-holomorphic) 1-jets, and they include the existence of contact submanifolds whose Poincar\'e dual realizes any determinantal class \cite{Ma04}, the construction of open book decompositions compatible with a contact structure \cite{GM01,Gi02}, and a description of the leaf spaces of 2-calibrated foliations \cite{Ma05}.
+Approximately holomorphic geometry can be adapted to compact 2-calibrated manifolds to obtain ``generic'' approximately holomorphic maps to complex projective spaces \cite{Ma04}.
+Very much as in the symplectic case, due the difficulty of developing a theory of normal forms interesting applications only use (pseudo-holomorphic) 1-jets.
+They include the existence of contact submanifolds whose Poincar\'e dual realizes any determinantal class \cite{Ma04}, the construction of open book decompositions compatible with a contact structure \cite{GM01,Gi02}, and a description of the leaf spaces of 2-calibrated foliations \cite{Ma05}.

-When the auxiliary compatible almost complex structure on $D$ needed to develop the approximately holomorphic theory is integrable, what we have is a CR manifold (of hypersurface type).
-We are interested in analyzing under which conditions the approximately holomorphic techniques can be refined to yield CR constructions, and which are are the applications that can be obtained.
+When the auxiliary compatible almost complex structure on $D$ needed to develop the approximately holomorphic theory is integrable, we also have a CR structure (of hypersurface type).
+In this paper we are interested in analyzing under which conditions the approximately holomorphic techniques can be refined to yield CR constructions, and which are the applications that can be obtained.
+To this extent our main result is the following theorem (the reader is referred to section \ref{sec:sec2} for a full explanation of its statement):

+\begin{theorem} Let $(M^{2n+1},{\mathcal{F}},J)$ be a closed Levi-flat CR manifold of hypersurface type endowed with a positive CR line bundle.
+Fix h,r $\in \mathbb N$, r $\leq$ h-2.
+Then for any integer m there exists $\phi\colon M\backslash B\rightarrow {\mathbb CP}^m$ an r-generic map.
+More precisely, we obtain the following: \begin{enumerate} \item A Levi-flat CR submanifold $B$ of real codimension 2m+2 and class $C^h$. \item A CR map $\phi\colon M\backslash B \rightarrow {\mathbb CP}^m$ such that for each leaf $F$ of $\mathcal{F}$, the holomorphic r-jet of $\phi_{\mid F}$ is transverse to the corresponding Thom-Boardman stratification of the bundle of holomorphic r-jets of holomorphic maps from $F$ to ${\mathbb CP}^m$.
+These bundles fit into a bundle of class $C^{h-r}$ -the bundle of CR $r$-jets of CR maps from $M$ to ${\mathbb CP}^m$- and the same holds for the strata of the Thom-Boardman stratifications.
+The CR r-jet of $\phi$ is leafwise transverse to this stratification by Levi-flat manifolds of class $C^{r-h}$.
+Therefore, the pullback of each stratum is a Levi-flat submanifold of the expected codimension and of class $C^{r-h}$. \end{enumerate} \end{theorem}

+For foliated manifolds there is an obvious notion of leafwise genericity, and the existence of leafwise r-generic maps (holomorphic, smooth) is in general obstructed; such a map would give rise to a stratification of the manifold transverse to the foliation whose existence might be in general not possible for topological reasons.
+A simplified interpretation of theorem \ref{thm:gener0} is that for a certain class of manifolds foliated by complex leaves, one can find -away from suitable submanifolds- leafwise holomorphic r-generic maps.

+There are related results in the literature addressing the embedding problem for CR manifolds into projective space \cite{BdM75,OS00,MY04} (thus only involving CR 1-jets).
+More generally E. Ghys \cite{Gh99} and B. Deroin \cite{De08} have shown that compact manifolds laminated by complex leaves -subject to some additional conditions- do admit enough (meromorphic) functions, so that leafwise immersions in projective spaces are possible.
+To the best of our knowledge our r-genericity result, for arbitrary r, is new.